 UNB Libraries has worked with the Student Accessibility Centre to provide access to assistive software for students with disabilities.

-HIL facilities include a workstations with a large-screen monitor, scanners (including a large-format, high-speed scanning station), USB headphones, height-adjustable tables, and an electronic video magnifier (CCTV).
+HIL facilities include workstations with large-screen monitors, scanners, headphones, and height-adjustable tables.
 Installed software includes:

 - Adobe Acrobat

 - Microsoft Office